 Sarah Bleasdale, General Manager, Palace and Opera House Theatres, said: “We’re incredibly excited to have another production launching in the UK from Manchester, and this time – direct from Broadway.
 We continue to proudly showcase the very best in new musical theatre under our Manchester gets it first banner and know that our audiences have a real treat on the way with the iconic Mrs Doubtfire.
 A big moment for our theatres and the city, and a production we cannot wait to open our doors to.”

-Kicking off in Seattle earlier this year, the show is currently playing on New York’s Broadway and will mark its UK premiere right here in Manchester.
+Kicking off in Seattle last year, the show is currently playing on New York’s Broadway and will mark its UK premiere right here in Manchester.
 Tickets are on sale now, and you can get yours here.